pit-ne-spit/python-for-qa/README.md

-# here wil be auto tests and we will rock the world
+# here wil be auto tests and it will rock the world